LiangZhang21/4061Projects/project2/README.md

 Each process will call the exec() function and run the ruducer.c.
 And the parent will wait untill all the processes ended.

 ## Stream (stream.c)
-The stream.c file when it executed, it will go into the MapperInput folder and read into the assigned text files.
+The stream.c file when it executed, it will go into the *MapperInput* folder and read into the assigned text files.
-Inside each text files, it contains the paths of the assigned tasks, it will use the path to extract the inforamtion from the files, and input it into the pipes.
+Inside each text files, it contains the paths of the assigned tasks, and it will use the paths to extract the inforamtion and input it into the pipes.

 ## Map  (mapper.c)
 The mapper.c file will first recevie the information form the pipes, then it will use the function parse() read the contents and put the value of the words count into an array where its indices is its words length.